mypreview/Conj/docs/cover-block.md

 ## Sidebar Settings

-In addition to the options found in the block’s toolbar, you may locate the block specific settings in the editor sidebar panel.
+In addition to the options found in the block’s toolbar, you may locate the block specific settings in the **editor sidebar panel**.
 Clicking on the **cog** icon next to the publish button will toggle the visibility of this panel.

 ![The block settings can be found in the sidebar](img/sidebar-settings-cover-block.jpg)